 In 2003, Heather Denkmire was working as a “virtual assistant” for a literacy consultant for nonprofit organizations.
 One of that consultant’s clients asked Heather if she could prepare a grant application for them.
 Heather said yes.
 Heather then went to the library and got out the book, “Grassroots Grants” by Andy Robinson as well as some other less-memorable how-to-write-grants books.
 (The Internet wasn’t what it is today.)
 The grant application Heather prepared was funded, and another organization asked her to prepare an application.
 This began her work as a grant writer.
 Heather then worked with other consultants offering support to nonprofit organizations, mostly in southern Maine.
 In 2004, she also worked part-time at York County Community College as a grant writer, helping establish YCCC’s nursing program.
 It was around this time that grantwinners.net was born.

 Today, grantwinners.net is a team effort.
-Heather Denkmire does the bulk of the research, writing, and communications with nonprofit clients and funders; Jennifer Peavey oversees the dense and complicated administrative side of managing the grants programs for their clients.
+Heather Denkmire does the bulk of the research, writing, and communications with nonprofit clients and funders; Jennifer Peavey oversees the dense and complicated administrative side of managing the grants programs for their clients; Ingrid Baily brings her career as a nonprofit executive into her work preparing proposals, reports, and providing other grants consulting services.

-Since the inception of grantwinners.net in 2003, Heather’s work has helped grantwinners.net clients acquire over $3,600,000 in grant funds.
+Since the inception of grantwinners.net in 2003, Heather’s work has helped grantwinners.net clients acquire over $5,500,000 in grant funds.
 In 2004, Heather became the grants coordinator for York County Community College.
 In addition to coordinating the grants proposal process in a 4 million dollar capital campaign, Heather’s work included locating and securing funding for a new Associate Degree of Science in Nursing program, a new Entrepreneurial Center, and a variety of departmentally specific projects.
 After just one year, Heather’s proposals were instrumental in raising over $200,000 for YCCC.
-In September of 2005, Heather left YCCC to pursue work for grantwinners.net clients more effectively.
+In September of 2005, Heather left YCCC to focus on grantwinners.net clients more effectively.

 Heather’s freelance writing assignments have ranged from regular columns for young adult magazines to corporate coverage for publications like the Houston Business Journal and Mainebiz.
 In 2004, she wrote a book entitled The Truth About Fear and Depression (Facts on File, 2004) that is part of a nationally recommended high school curriculum.
 In addition to talking with nonprofit organizations about their grant winning needs and managing projects for her team, she continues other forms of writing on a freelance basis.

-Heather lives in Portland, ME with her two young daughters.
+Heather lives in Portland, ME with her two daughters.

 Jennifer Peavey graduated from the University of Richmond and studied French and journalism.
 Since then her career path has included teaching English, human resources, writing, and college recruiting.
 Jennifer helps grantwinners.net with organizational, research, and administrative needs.